Effective Fall 2025, DGS will become the Division of Exploratory Studies. Same mission; new name.

 Students who are registered with the Center for Wounded Veterans (CWV) or with Disability Resources and Educational Services (DRES) who are enrolled less than 12 but a minimum of 9 graded semester hours who are in the top 20 percent of their college are also eligible.
 Such students must sign a release with CWV or DRES indicating their consent for consideration for Dean's List eligibility and have submitted that consent to their home unit's academic affairs office (for DGS students the release should be submitted to DGS) no later than Reading Day in the semester in which they wish to be considered for Dean's List.
 These consent forms are valid only for the semester in which they are issued, and students must submit by the deadline updated consent forms for each semester in which they wish to be considered for Dean's List.

-The minimum semester Illinois GPA establishing eligibility for the DGS Dean’ List for the 2020-2021 school year is 3.75.
+The minimum GPA establishing eligibility for the DGS Dean's List in academic year 2023-2024 is 3.91.
 This is reviewed each summer and subject to change.

 DGS Students are eligible for drop status if they earn a first semester GPA of 0.50 and below or if they earn below a 2.00 GPA for two consecutive semesters.
 Students who fail to make satisfactory progress toward a degree will be eligible for drop status (i.e. failure to declare a major by the start of their fifth semester).